I only have time for a quick post here, but it is worth doing while it is on my mind.

 Detroit knew Hossa’s interests.
 So they got him for a lower price and terms more favorable to them.

 Hossa’s agent probably pushed for a longer term deal and more money.
-But I bet Detroit knew they had want Hossa wanted, held their ground, and ended up with a pretty good deal.
+But I bet Detroit knew they had to want Hossa wanted, held their ground, and ended up with a pretty good deal.

 Who sees a parallel with purchasing?